problem

 the reason

 Ffmpeg and avconv use the bitrate setting as part of their duration calculations.
 Both ffmpeg and avconv will calculate the duration correctly if we don't specify a bitrate.
 Unfortunately, if we don't specify the bitrate, ffmpeg and avconv will use their native bitrates, which both happen to be the low quality of 128Kb.
-So how do we achieve the 192K bitrate we desire in the example above and still obtain a correct duration stamp on the resulting MP3?
+So how do we achieve the 192K bitrate we desire in the example above and still obtain a correct duration stamp on the resulting MP3?solution

 Install lame.
 For example to achieve the 192Kb, with a correct time stamp, and with the conversion volume setting just a bit above 100% (scale), we could use: